 Other writing sample advice:

 -Submit a body of work that speaks for you: stories that reflect your background, strengths, and interests.
 Your stories are the most important and heavily weighted factor in your application.
 I think they read your sample before your essay, so your “about me” should really come from the stories first.
 I think that this is the best possible submission advice I could give you, hence the emphasized italics.
 For example, I’m Vietnamese-American and fascinated with eastern and northern European culture, history, and mythology.
 I tried to show that in my 3 pieces this year: 1) a Vietnam War epistolary story, 2) a Norse fairy tale, and 3) a Vietnam War flash.
 Whether your work’s published or not doesn’t matter.
-1) is forthcoming to a pro market, 2) hasn’t even been submitted to markets yet, and 3) was published before I applied.
+1) is published by a pro-paying venue, 2) hasn’t even been submitted to markets yet, and 3) was published before I had applied.

 -Submit recent work.
 Put your best foot forward.
 Show them where you stand.
 Show them the kind of writer you are now and the kind of writer you want to be.
 It’s up to them to see if they can take you even further through workshopping.
 For me, I consider anything written over two years ago to not be recent, and therefore not something to include in my application.